mysteryperutours/pburtchaell.com/src/content/projects/2015-redux-promise-middleware.md

 })
 ```

-When a promise is included in an action, the middleware immediately dispatches a **Pending Action**.
+When a promise is included in an action, the middleware immediately dispatches a **pending action**.
 This action describes the pending state of the promise and enables the developer to appropriately update the state container.

 ```js
 {